the Outsiders / Tom King and the Starfires

 By the time 1966 came to an end, Roger Karshner wanted out so he returned to freelance productions and hooked up with Richie and the Fortunes to be his next big thing.
 Without Karshner, they recorded several songs for a third LP, with the lineup of Geraci, King, Madsen, Bruno, and Baker.
 The LP was recorded with the intent of releasing two songs as 45s, "Help Me Girl" and :"Bend Me Shape Me".
 Despite an assurance that they would not release it as a US 45, the Animals' recording of "Help Me Girl" meant that it was fighting the Outsiders version on the charts.
 Capitol then decided not to release "Bend Me Shape Me" only to watch as the American Breed had a huge hit of it several months later.
 The LP also includes what many people consider the band's best recording besides TWLM,, "I'm Not Trying to Hurt You".

 After the release of the third LP called "IN" in January of 1967, the band experiences whosale personnel changes.
 Mert Madsen left as he wanted to get married.
 His hiatus from bands was not long as he joined the Originals (with Ron Harkai as the drummer).
 He then returned to his native Denmark.
-Rick Baker and Bill Bruno left as well and they were replaced by Rich D'Amato on bass and Rich D'Angelo on drums and Walt Nims returning on guitar.
+Rick Baker and Bill Bruno left as well and they were replaced by Rich "Mugsy" D'Amato on bass and Rich D'Angelo on drums and Walt Nims returning on guitar (according to an article in the Plain Dealer from August 1967, Walt had 'just replaced' Bill Bruno).
 Before D'Amato took over, the band did a tour with the Seeds, McCoys, Shadows of Knight, and ? and the Mysterians.
 The band used a temporary bass player, Pete Shelton, from the UK.
 Sometime during or after this tour the band cut "Gotta Leave Us Alone" with Shadows of Knight guitarist Joe Kelley playing the lead.
 Capitol had planned for a fourth LP with this song as the title track, but presumably the lack of success for the 45 meant the LP was shelved.
 From this time, the band released 3 more 45s on Capitol, with the personnel (other than Geraci and King) on the records becoming confusing and unclear.
 Later in 1967 Capitol released a "Live" LP that were basic recording tracks with overdubbed applause.
-On the LP recording, the bassist and lead guitarist are introduced as "Mugsy" and "Grumpy" - as there was apparently no official member for those positions.
+On the LP recording, the bassist and lead guitarist are introduced as "Mugsy" and "Grumpy".
+"Mugsy" was Rich D'Amato, we don't know if "Grumpy" was Nims or someone else.
 On the LP cover the gutiarists' face is not seen.

 Sometime in 1968 King and Geraci had a split.
 The result was the formation of two bands called the Outsiders, one led by King and one by Geraci.
 Geraci's band included Walt Nims and Jon Guttman, a drummer from Akron who had been in several bands including the Chambermen and the Lime.
 King's band included a singer named Jon Simonelli and a lead guitarist Bill Cavanaugh.
 Geraci and Nims decided to relocate to Los Angeles and in 1969 they were signed to Bell Records.
 In order to distinguish themselves from the King Outsiders, they used a peace sign for the 'O'.
 The band released one 45 on Bell.